-As a dentist who specializes in sleep apnea and snoring solutions, I've worked with many patients looking for a more comfortable and affordable alternative to traditional CPAP therapy.
+As a dentist who specializes in treatments for sleep apnea and snoring, I've worked with many patients looking for a more comfortable and affordable alternative to traditional CPAP therapy.

 Continuous Positive Airway Pressure (CPAP) therapy has been a cornerstone in treating sleep apnea for some time now.
 CPAP treatment involves wearing a mask over your nose and/or mouth that is connected to a machine that delivers a constant stream of air.
 This constant stream of air is designed to keep your airway open while you sleep.
 While CPAP can be effective, many patients find it challenging to adapt due to discomfort and noise.
 This is where oral devices come into play.